elenakos/Selenium_Java_TestNG_Test/README.md

 ### Getting started with Selenium
 1. Install Java Development Kit
 2. Install an Integrated Development Environment (IDE): this example was created in IntelliJ IDEA
+3. Install a testing framework such as TestNG as used in this project
-3. Create a new Java project in your IDE and select the build system: this project is using Maven
+4. Create a new Java project in your IDE and select the build system: this project is using Maven
-4. Add Selenium and TestNG dependencies into `pom.xml` file
+5. Add Selenium and TestNG dependencies into `pom.xml` file
-5. Start creating your test classes and Page Object Model (POM) classes
+6. Start creating your test classes and Page Object Model (POM) classes

 ### About TestNG Annotations
 TestNG is a popular Java testing framework that makes it easier to write, organize, and run automated tests.
 TestNG annotations are special markers in Java code that control how your tests and suites are executed:
 - `@Test` marks a method as a test
-- `@BeforeSuite` and `@AfterSuite` annotate methods that will be executed once at the beginning and the end of a test suite
+- `@BeforeTest` and `@AfterTest` mark methods that will be executed before and after running all tests within a class
-- `@BeforeTest` and `@AfterTest` mark methods that will be executed before and after running all tests within a class More examples and explanations can be found [here](https://testng.org/annotations.html)
+- `@BeforeMethod` and `@AfterMethod` will be executed before and after each test More examples and explanations can be found [here](https://testng.org/annotations.html)

 ### How to work with different UI elements
+All UI automation testing rely on well-defined elements in applications.
+Selenium offers various [locators](https://www.selenium.dev/documentation/webdriver/elements/) for this purpose, including `By.id()`, `By.name()`, `By.xpath()`, `By.cssSelector()`, etc.
+You can use "Inspect" or "View Page Source" option in a browser to determine the ids or names of all elements.

 ### Few words about Page Object Model (POM)
+The Page Object Model (POM) is a design pattern for creating maintainable, reusable and scalable test automation code.
+The best practices for POM:
+- Represent each page as a separate class
+- Represent common menus, toolbars and alerts as separate classes as well
+- Define each element once
+- Define user interactions methods - keep them small for better reusability
+- Do not put any business logic into methods: methods should report if an element is visible and test case should report if this is expected
+- Use meaningful names for elements, methods and test cases
+- Organize your code into an intuitive folder structure
+- Separate POM, data and test suites
+- Add logs into every step
+- Prioritize readability and clarity over slick one-liners

 ### Execution and results
+You can run your tests directly from the IDE or in a command line` mvn test`:
 ![img.png](img.png)
+For bigger project, you can create `testng.xml` in the root directory and define sets of suites to execute.